-Michael has presented their original research on historicizing asexuality at the National Women’s Studies Association annual conference and has been invited to universities such as Princeton and UC Davis to facilitate workshops on asexual and aromantic identity.
-Their formal academic writing has also been accepted for publication in the peer-reviewed Video Game Art Reader.
-They have been interviewed for their work by Buzzfeed Reader, The Huffington Post, and Slate.fr, among others.
-Michael is in the process of reconnecting with aspects of their identity problematized by a modern settler colony and recovering from long-lasting depression and anxiety.
-Their work has become an extension of a healing process dedicated to themselves, others, and this world.
+Michael has presented their research on historicising asexuality at the National Women's Studies Association conference and has been invited to Princeton University and UC Davis to facilitate workshops on asexual and aromantic identity.
+Their formal academic writing has been accepted for publication in the peer-reviewed Video Game Art Reader and they have been interviewed by Buzzfeed Reader, The Huffington Post and Slate.fr, among others.
+Michael is in the process of reconnecting with aspects of their identity problematised as a result of colonialism.
+Their work has become an extension of a process of healing dedicated to themselves, others, and the Earth.

 - Chapter 01: The Emergence of Asexual Identity “I am an asexual person wondering if my lack of sexual interest might doom me to relative loneliness – a life with many good and special friends, but without a lifelong, deeply loving, committed bond to anyone.”
 On December 17th, 1990, Claia Bryja opened a discussion topic entitled “Committed, Loving, yet Asexual Relationships” on Usenet: a communicative network popular in the early 1990s and still active today.
 Bryja opened her post with the preceding message for whoever had access to the server, the desire to engage, and the fortuity of encountering it.
 What made her declaration important was its transmission through a newly available and increasingly public forum – computer technology.Read more...